openwfm/wrf-sfire-docs/docs/accounts.md

-# Accounts and Allocations
+# Accounts
 ## Eligibility
 Employees and students with `ucdenver.edu` or `cuanschutz.edu` login credentials.
 External collaborators sponsored by a faculty member.

 ## How to get an account

-Please use [this form](https://forms.office.com/r/GQ9ef7ei4i) to request accounts and allocations.
+Please use [this form](https://forms.office.com/r/GQ9ef7ei4i) to request accounts.

-**For a permanent account, the form should be filled by a faculty member and list users in their group, such as students or external collaborators.**
+**For a permanent account, the form should be filled by a faculty member (the PI of the project) and list users in their group, such as students or external collaborators.**

 **Workshop participants can also get an account by filling the form with "Workshop" in the project box.**

-We really need your "yes" for all those terms and conditions!
+We really need the "yes" clicks for all those terms and conditions!

-External collaborators need a POI (a type of affiliate appointment) with VPN access first.
+External collaborators need a POI (a type of affiliate appointment) with VPN access first, talk to your department HR contact.
+Check "security" on their form.

 The form will ask for the **CU Denver email addresses** for all accounts to be created, and